tpmorris/WhatIfNotes/TimNotes.md

 ## Chapter 13 *Standardisation and the parametric G-formula*

+Another chapter I liked and that helped me with thinking about a paper.

 Nice statement that IPTW and standardisation 'are based on the same identifiability conditions, but on different modeling assumptions.'
 I feel like I've heard people say IPTW has some identification advantage but now can't recall details (something to do with colliders perhaps).

 13.1 It's funny that they talk about standardisation as providing a consistent estimator of the mean outcome in the treated and then of the mean outcome in the untreated.
 Most trials people would argue that neither is relevant except that in combination this is a sufficient (but not necessary) condition for a *contrast* to be consistent.